Ilocano people: Indigenous Belief

-Ilocanos held elaborate death rites, believing that the souls of the deceased required offerings during their transition to the afterlife.
-These offerings included food and money to help the soul pay the toll to the agrakrakit, the spirit who ferried souls across rivers to the afterlife.
-This belief in the river as a pathway to the afterlife reflects a larger theme in Ilocano religion: water as both a source of life and a passageway to death.
+Elaborate death rituals accompanied these beliefs, as the souls of the dead were thought to require offerings during their transition to the afterlife.
+These offerings, including food and money, were meant to help the soul pay the toll to the agrakrakit, the spirit responsible for ferrying souls across rivers.
+The use of rivers as pathways to the afterlife reflects a broader theme in Ilocano religion, where water symbolizes both life and the passage to death.'